C++ Compilation and Linkage

 Macros are dangerous

-#define MINin a header pollutes every TU that includes it. - Hard to debug.
-The debugger sees post-expansion text, not the macro name.
+#define MINin a header pollutes every TU including it. - Hard to debug — debugger sees post-expansion text, not the macro name.

-Modern C++ avoids macros for constants (constexpr), inline functions (inline), and generic functions (templates).
-Reserve macros for include guards, conditional compilation, and platform abstraction.
+constexpr(constants),inline(functions), templates (generics).
+Reserve macros for include guards, conditional compilation, platform abstraction.

 7. Static vs Dynamic Linking